UMMS-Biocore/bootcamp/README.md

-# Sequence Analysis Bootcamp Spring 2021
+# Sequence Analysis Bootcamp Winter 2022

 This bootcamp intend to use UMMS Cluster and requires UMMS cluster account.